 Heavy may earn an affiliate commission if you sign up via a link on this page

-The first step to watching UFC 251 on your Firestick is to purchase the PPV.
-When doing so, you have a couple different options, which depend on whether or not you already have a subscription to ESPN+:
+The first step to watching UFC 260 on your Firestick is to purchase the PPV.
+When doing so, you have a couple of different options, which depend on whether or not you already have a subscription to ESPN+:

-If You Already Have ESPN+: You can buy the UFC 251 PPV by itself for $64.99 by going to this page and selecting the “Get it for $64.99 here” link.
-Or, if you select “Upgrade & Buy,” you can get the special bundle price even if you already have ESPN+.
-In that case, you’ll simply extend your current ESPN+ subscription by a year and get the UFC 251 PPV for a total of $84.98.
+If You Already Have ESPN+: You can buy the UFC 260 PPV by itself for $69.99 right here.
+Or, if you currently have a monthly subscription (and don’t have the Disney+ bundle), you can also get the special package deal.
+In that case, you’ll simply extend your current ESPN+ subscription by a year and get the UFC 260 PPV for a total of $89.98.

-If you don’t want to watch on a Firestick or Fire TV, you can do so on any other phone, tablet or streaming device that supports the ESPN app.
-This includes, but isn’t limited to: Roku, Apple TV, Chromecast, PlayStation 4 or Xbox One, Android phones, iPhones, tablets and select Samsung and Roku Smart TVs.
+If you don’t want to watch on your Firestick, you can do so on any other phone, tablet or streaming device that supports the ESPN app.
+This includes, but isn’t limited to:

 What Other Events are Upcoming on ESPN+?